-The Directors of the Company holding office at the end of the financial year had no interests in the shares or debentures of the Company and its related corporations as recorded in the Register of Directors' Shareholdings kept by the Company under Section 164 of the Singapore Companies Act, Chapter 50 (the "Act"), except as follows:
+The directors of the Company holding office at the end of the financial year had no interests in the shares or debentures of the Company and its related corporations as recorded in the Register of Directors' Shareholdings kept by the Company under Section 164 of the Singapore Companies Act 1967 (the "Act"), except as follows:

-Name of Directors and companies in which interests are held Shareholdings registered in name of Director or nominee Shareholdings in which Director is deemed to have an interest
+Name of directors and companies in which interests are held in name of o Shareholdings registered in name of director or nominee s in which deemed interest

 At beginning of year or date of appointment, if later At end of year At beginning of year or date of appointment, if later At end of year

 Company:

 ABC Singapore Limited

 (No. of ordinary shares)

 Aaron Chan 1,340,000 1,340,000 200,000 200,000

 Cathy Ng 840,000 880,000 - -

 Holding Company:

 ABC Holding Pte.
 Ltd.

 (No. of ordinary shares)

 Aaron Chan 200,000 200,000 - -

 Bradley Toh 50,000 50,000 - -

-CA7:4A SGX 1207:7

-By virtue of Section 7 of the Act, XXX is deemed to have an interest in all related corporations of the Company.
-In accordance with the continuing listing requirements of the Singapore Exchange Securities Trading Limited ("SGX-ST"), the Directors of the Company state that, according to the Register of the Directors' Shareholdings, the Directors' interests as at 23 January 2023 in the shares or debentures of the Company have not changed from those disclosed as at 31 December 2022.
+CA7:4A SGX 1207:7 By virtue of Section 7 of the Act, [•] is deemed to have an interest in all related corporations of the Company.
+In accordance with the continuing listing requirements of the Singapore Exchange Securities Trading Limited ("SGX-ST"), the directors of the Company state that, according to the Register of the Directors' Shareholdings, the directors' interests as at 21 January 2024 in the shares or debentures of the Company have not changed from those disclosed as at 31 December 2023.